1. Legal Notice

 Guinness World Records accepts no responsibility for the safety of participants or bystanders in any record attempt.
 It is your sole responsibility to ensure that (a) all necessary safety precautions are in place and that all equipment used is suitable and thoroughly checked prior to the record attempt taking place and (b) you are in compliance with all applicable health and safety laws and regulations.

-If you are organising a record attempt in association with an alcoholic brand you must seek explicit written permission in advance from Guinness World Records otherwise your record may not be approved.
-Without written permission, your record might not be accepted even if you have followed the guidelines.
-Please send your requests to Guinness World Records using the Correspondence section in your online application.
+If you are organising a record attempt in association with an alcoholic brand you must seek explicit written permission in advance from GWR, otherwise your record may not be approved.
+Please send your requests to GWR using the Correspondence section in your online application.

-Finally, the provision of these guidelines in no way constitutes Guinness World Records’ consent for you to undertake a record attempt.
+Finally, the provision of these guidelines in no way constitutes GWR’s consent for you to undertake a record attempt.
 Any record attempt will only be considered to be authorised by us where you have signed our standard agreement in relation to record attempts.